Submission Text Full Submission Page

 Kokiri Forest / Deku Tree 1

 Almost every category in this game starts the exact same way by collecting the Kokiri Sword and performing a glitch to leave the Kokiri Forest early before completing the Deku Tree.
-In a real-time speedrun of the All Dungeons would also begin that way.
-However, the route used in this movie collects the Kokiri Sword and 40 rupees to buy a Deku Shield and enter the Deku Tree as intended.
+A real-time speedrun of All Dungeons would also begin that way.
+However, the route used in this movie collects the Kokiri Sword and 40 rupees to buy a Deku Shield and enter the Deku Tree as normally intended.
 A large number of the rupees collected here are obtained from bushes that randomly give 1 rupee, 3 rupees, or no rupees.
 Manipulating the RNG here took a very long time.
 The goal of entering the Deku Tree in this route is not to complete it this early, though.
 This movie only obtains the Slingshot and immediately leaves the dungeon.
 The slingshot will be necessary to complete this route later on, but also has an application for a big timesave prior to when it will be fastest to complete this dungeon.
 It ends up being a little faster to obtain the Slingshot now and come back later to finish the dungeon.
 An invisible seam is used to quickly reach the Slingshot room.
 A good explanation on how these work can be found here.

-When leaving Kokiri Forest, a Forward Extended Super Slide (FESS) can be used to quickly reach the exit to the Lost Woods.
+When leaving Kokiri Forest, a Forward Extended Super Slide (FESS) can be used to quickly reach the exit to the Lost Woods bridge.
 Because the Deku Tree has yet to be completed, the guard is still blocking this exit.
 A triple slash clip (TSC) is used to get behind the guard and escape to Hyrule Field.
 However, no weird manipulation of the camera is necessary in this instance because instead of using the A button to put away the sword, a Deku Stick can be used instead to get the same effect.

 Path to Zelda

-I was able to manipulate slightly better guard patterns in this movie, which saved a few frames.
+I was able to manipulate slightly better guard patterns than my Any% TAS which saved a few frames.
 However, the biggest timesave in this segment is due to skipping the Zelda's Lullaby cutscene.
-By dying on solid ground on the same frame as entering the cutscene trigger, the cutscene will begin but then be interrupted by the death cutscene.
+By dying on solid ground on the same frame as entering the cutscene trigger, the cutscene will begin but then will be interrupted by the death cutscene.
 This still gives Link the song and clears the cutscene.
 This skip is possible due to a cute easter egg in this area where a guard throws a bomb out of the western window if Link shoots at it with the Slingshot.
 This is reason for going out of the way early to get the Slingshot.
 The detour causes it to not save as much time, but I estimate it is still roughly 30-45 seconds.
-Where this bomb lands is completely random which is why this skip generally not done in an RTA speedrun.
-With the randomness in this movie, Link was just barely able to make it to the cutscene before the bomb exploded.
+Where this bomb lands is completely random which is why this skip is generally not done in an RTA speedrun.
+With the randomness in this movie, Link was just barely able to make it to the cutscene trigger before the bomb exploded.

 Path to Farore's Wind

-After savewarping back to Kokiri Forest, this movie goes to the Lost Woods to in order to quickly get to the top of Zora's River.
-In most speedruns, a Navi Dive is used to enter this loading zone, which requires waiting 30 seconds for Navi to available.
+After savewarping back to Kokiri Forest, this movie goes to the Lost Woods in order to quickly get to the top of Zora's River.
+In most speedruns, a Navi Dive is used to enter this loading zone, which requires waiting 30 seconds after entering a map for Navi to become available.
 Recently, a new invisible seam was found in this area which allows Link to enter this loading zone without needing to wait for Navi.
 This likely saves roughly 15 seconds.
 More owl text is also skipped in this area by alternating weapons.
 This owl will need to be skipped again when coming back through this area.
 In Zora's Domain, King Zora can be skipped with a TSC.
 Farore's Wind can then be obtained without the Bomb Bag by clipping into the fairy fountain with a sidehop from the top of a very tall invisible seam.
-The inputs for this seam hover where taken from my Any% movie.
+The inputs for this seam hover were taken from my Any% movie.

 Deku Tree 2

 The very long cutscene that plays after entering the blue warp where Link gets the Kokiri Emerald can be skipped by performing a Restricted Items Wrong Warp (RIWW).
-This is done by using a the Restricted Items glitch to use Farore's Wind in the boss room just as Link enter the blue warp.
+This is done by using the Restricted Items glitch to use Farore's Wind in the boss room just as Link enters the blue warp.
 Returning back to Jabu Jabu's Belly and attempting to play the Kokiri Emerald cutscene will send Link to the Royal Family's Tomb area at the end of the cutscene that plays when obtaining the Sun's Song.
 However, Link is out of bounds and will void out.
 Because the last entrance is still supposed to be Jabu Jabu's Belly, Link will respawn there after voiding out.
 This saves several minutes.

 Jabu Jabu's Belly

 This dungeon is not as flashy as what came before or what comes after, but it is extremely technical in a TAS setting.
 The route is very similar to what would be done in real-time, but the movement is much more challenging, When carrying Princess Ruto around, it is not possible to roll or sidehop, so backwalking is the primary form of movement.
 However, there are a ton of enemies in this dungeon so preventing Link from targetting these is very difficult.
 This movie often had to manipulate the camera against walls in such a way that none of the Shaboms (the bubble enemies) were visible.
-There is also a lot of randomness in how these move.
-The switch used to open the Boomerang room has a Navi text trigger on top of it that can barely be avoided by landing just on the edge of the switch.
-However, I accidentally realized that triggering the text on the same frame that the door opening cutscene plays, breaks out of the cutscene early and saves some time.
+There is also a lot of randomness in how these enemies move.
+The switch used to open the Boomerang room has a Navi text trigger on top of it that can barely be avoided by landing on the very edge of the switch.
+However, I accidentally realized that triggering the text on the same frame that the door opening cutscene plays will break out of the cutscene early and saves some time.

-The wrong warp earlier did not use up the Farore's Wind point set previously, therefore it can be used to reach the entrance of the dungeon quickly.
+The wrong warp earlier did not use up the Farore's Wind warp point set previously, therefore it can be used to quickly reach the entrance of the dungeon.
 This movie then uses the Biri (the jellyfish enemy) to megaflip across the gap, skipping a large portion of the dungeon.
-The slingshot is used to position the enemy beforehand.
+The slingshot is used to position the enemy for the megaflip.
 The blue switch in front of the door normally needs to have a weight placed on it for the door to remain open, but a well timed and spaced roll allows for a 1 frame window to open the door before it closes.
 A trick Boomerang shot is used to hit a switch in the room before the boss without climbing the wall.
 A TAS can essentially use gyro aiming to snipe a target in only 1 or 2 frames.
 Interacting with gyro on Citra is very difficult though as the interface is not easy to work with frame by frame.
-Much of this gyro aiming used was done by hex editing the values needed.
+Much of the gyro aiming used was done by hex editing the values needed.
 This took a very long time for me to figure out and become efficient with, but it was made a lot easier with my CTM movie file hex parser.

 The Power of Wrong Warping

 The Wolfos can then be used to damage Link to 1 HP while in the air.
 With the right position and angle, Link can enter the open grotto before landing.
 The game wants to trigger the death animation but it also wants to load the grotto.
 The game won't do the death animation until Link hits the ground, and the grotto won't load until the death animation is no longer queued to be triggered or a new area attempts to be loaded.
-Because of this the game can be paused to quit out to the title screen while the grotto is still queued up to be loaded.
+The game can be paused to quit out to the title screen while the grotto is still queued up to be loaded.
 However, the title screen acts like a cutscene, so what ends up happening is a similar situation to the FWWW used early at the Deku Tree blue warp.
 The game tries to add the value 4 to the area that is loaded, which is supposed to take Link to the title screen, but it instead is trying to take Link to the grotto.
-So instead of going to the title screen, it sends Link to the grotto and add a value of 4 to that area 4.
+So instead of going to the title screen, it sends Link to the grotto and add a value of 4 to that area.
 This takes Link to a different grotto in this situation upon loading in from quitting the game.
 Additionally, a game state is triggered known as Attract Mode.
 This is the mode used when the title screen is active.
 This mode disables the touch screen, allows Link to use any item in any area, and prevents the game from being paused.
 The summation of this grotto glitch is known as Death Hole Wrong Warping (DHWW).

 The very cool thing about DHWW is that every time Link tries to load a new area as this state persists, the game will continue to add a value of 4 to each new area.
 For instance, when Link tries to return to the Farore's Wind warp point set earlier (which is easy to use because the DHWW state allows Link to use Farore's Wind anywhere), instead of taking Link back to his house, it adds 4 to that entrance which ends up taking Link to the Hyrule Market Entrance area.
 A comprehensive list of where every loading zone will end up taking Link can be found here.